LeviSchuck/levischuck.com/projects/solar-wind.markdown

 The mechanism is entirely fire-and-forget.
 It is between what a job queue is like beanstalk and an actor based system like [akka][].
+Like actors and job queues, it will help lay the foundation for developing
+[asynchronous systems][].